 Human dishwashers only Please..

 PLEASE!!
 Do not leave any of the Cutting boards or cheese slicers in water or wet.
 Always dry them off after washing them.
 Leaving them wet will cause them to warp.

 On the right

-This is a shot of the bottom of one of my cheese slicers showing my brand and the feet that i‘m using rubber with stainless hardware.
+This is a shot of the bottom of one of my cheese slicers showing my brand done on my laser engraver.
+Also the feet that i‘m using rubber with stainless hardware.
 I'm offering chrome or black handles, and as always if anything fails get it back to me and i'll make it right.
 I want for you to be happy with the things that i make.